The Ultimate Care Guide for “”Grass Lily”” Growth and Tips

 Soil

 Well-draining potting soil is ideal for Grass Lilies.
-A mix of peat, perlite, and compost works well, providing the necessary drainage and nutrients.
+A mix of peat, perlite, and compost provides the necessary drainage and nutrients.
 Avoid heavy soils that retain too much moisture, as this can lead to root rot.

 Watering